SMLunchen/Rabbitmq-Queue-Recovery/README.md

 The tool identifies messages by detecting binary markers that indicate the beginning and end of message blocks, and then sends these messages to a functioning RabbitMQ server.
 You cannot copy the binary files just back, as rabbitmq will not pick them up. - Also there is no documented restore to get queue data back after such a situation. - For the future make sure, your queues are set to quorum.
-You will need a full backup of your system (e.g. veeam restore) - you _*MUST NOT*_ power up that backup, since the rabbitmq service will come up and flush your queues again...!
+You will need a full backup of your system (e.g. veeam restore) - you *>!MUST NOT!<* power up that backup, since the rabbitmq service will come up and flush your queues again...!

 Follow this manual to bring your data back...